SophieS9/SG-Python-Intro/Intro_Python.md

     <p align=center>
     <img src="./Images/variable_explorer.png"/>
     </p>
 * The bottom right hand side is the Console.
-This is where yout script will run.
+This is where your script will run.
 There are three tabs to this window, two console types (Console and IPython Console) and the history tab.
 We're going to want to have the Console tab open.
 It should look like this:
     <p align=center>
     <img src="./Images/console.png"/>
     </p>